maueroats/teaching--2020-2021/content/ap-cs/haskell/mancala/overview.md

 * If the number of stones is not 0, the next thing that will happen will be a play in the returned square.
 The `distribute` function should return the next square for the person to play on.

+The 5-tuple is the "game state".
+It should really be a struct (called a "record" in Haskell) but we have not learned that yet.

+The `distribute` function is kind of like the tick handler.
+It causes pieces to move as time passes.
+Of course the person needs to choose which pieces to move.

+The `distribute` function only puts down one stone at a time.
+This is supposed to make it easier for you to write the code, because you only need to focus on one idea at once.

 ## Examples